Room Draw Process for 2016-2017

 Apartment floor plans can be found HERE.

 Apartments: Groups attempting to draw an apartment MUST have four students of the same gender.
 College View apartments, Arbor View apartments and Southwest apartments are designed four-person units consisting of two double bedrooms.
 Chapel View Townhomes will consist of four single bedrooms per unit.
-Groups may include rising seniors, rising juniors and no more than two (2) rising sophomores (class of 2015).
+PRIORITY FOR ALL APARTMENT/SUITE/QUAD SPACES WILL BE GIVEN TO SENIORS AND JUNIORS.
+All groups consisting entirely of seniors and/or juniors will receive priority over any group that includes sophomores.
 Groups drawing for apartments will draw in order of seniority - the more seniors in the group, the closer to the front of the line you'll be.
 Draw slips and the number of seniors in the group will influence placement in the draw order.
-Groups of four seniors have priority over a group of three seniors/one junior, etc. And for example, per room draw seniority rules - a group of 2 seniors and 2 sophomores would have seniority over a group of 4 juniors.
+Example: Groups of four seniors have priority over a group of three seniors/one junior, etc.

 - College View, Arbor View and Southwest Hall Apartments and Chapel View Townhomes